lngng/moDSTogether/README.md

 **Q: Are there any restrictions?**

-If you would like to support the project by including this document, please include it in its entirety.
+The project is supported by including this document, please include it in its entirety.
 You may rename it or move it anywhere within your repository.
+I am very open to ways anyone thinks it can be improved.

 Please also be respectful of Klei's guidelines surrounding mods.
 They deserve it.
 Note that Klei is not associated with this project.